 Homepage of Customs and Taxation Union Directorate (TAXUD) Website

 Key Link: http://ec.europa.eu/taxation_customs/index_en.htm

 Customs Valuation – Most customs duties and value added tax (VAT) are expressed as a percentage of the value of goods being declared for importation.
 Thus, it is necessary to dispose of a standard set of rules for establishing the goods' value, which will then serve for calculating the customs duty.

 Given the magnitude of EU imports every year, it is important that the value of such commerce is accurately measured for the purposes of:

 These objectives are met using a single instrument - the rules on customs value.

 The EU applies an internationally accepted concept of ‘customs value’.

-The concept of new approach legislation is likely to disappear as the New Legislative Framework (NLF), which entered into force in January 2010, was put in place to serve as a blueprint for existing and future CE marking legislation.
-Since 2010/2011 existing legislation has been reviewed to bring them in line with the NLF concepts, which means that, as of 2016, new requirements will have to be addressed and new reference numbers will have to be used on declarations of conformity.
+The concept of New Approach legislation is slowly disappearing as the New Legislative Framework (NLF), which entered into force in January 2010, was put in place to serve as a blueprint for existing and future CE marking legislation.
+Existing legislation has been reviewed to bring them in line with the NLF concepts, which means that, as of 2016, new requirements will have to be addressed and new reference numbers will have to be used on declarations of conformity.
 The date of applicability depends on the product category.
 For example, the new Electromagnetic Compatibility Directive (2014/30/EU) replaced the existing law and became applicable on April 20, 2016.